BytesInFlight/til/ExtraHop/windowsapi_mappings.md

-# Windows API Action Values
+# Windows API Interfaces & Operations

+The following table of Windows interfaces and operations are recognized by ExtraHop protocol parsers

 | Interface             | Operation               | Description |
 | ---------             | ---------               | ----------- |